vishwagw/PelicanSoft/README.md

 ## Requirements

 - Python 3.8 or higher
-- P8 Pro drone with WiFi capability
+- a RC drone with WiFi capability
 - Windows/Linux/macOS computer with WiFi

 ## Installation